Stop Electrical Explosions Before They Start with Circuit Analysis

 - Keeps you in compliance with NEC requirements

-How is Short Circuit Current Calculated to Lessen an Arc Blast?
+How is Short Circuit Current Calculated?

 NEC 110 requires that a short circuit analysis be done for all electrical equipment and panels.
 The two most common standards for short circuit current calculations are the ANSI/IEEE C37.010-1979 standard and the International Electrotechnical Commission (IEC) 60909 standard.